 Virtual assistants are a great gift option if your Dad loves using Google voice or Siri.

 If your dad is still toting around a creaky old feature phone or you just feel he deserves a swanky new handset, there’s always a smartphone.
-In our opinion, one of the best phones on the market is the Samsung Galaxy S8, though a tad pricey at £609/$599 – how great has Dad been this year?!
+In our opinion, the best phone on the market this year is the OnePlus 7 Pro, which received a full 5 stars out of 5 in our review and a Tech Advisor Recommended badge.
+How great has Dad been this year?!

 If your dad likes playing with the latest tech and is also into a bit of amateur aviation, drones and quadcopters can actually be surprisingly affordable.
-You can get the Hubsan X4 Micro Quadcopter with Camera for roughly £30/$30 on Amazon (though sometimes less).
+You can get the Hubsan X4 H107C Quadcopter with Camera for under £30/US$30 on Amazon.

 Here also is our list of the best drones available right now, at every price point.
 Some can get a tad expensive, but it depends what you’re looking for.

 If your dad loves TV and movies, you might find that a media streaming device is a good way to give him access to services such as Netflix or BBC iPlayer without having to fork out for a smart TV.
 Many also offer additional benefits such as the ability to stream content from a tablet or smartphone, for example.

 Our favourite streaming stick is the Roku Streaming Stick+, sitting pretty at number 1 in our best TV media streamer list.

 Another undisputedly great option for around the same low price is the Amazon Fire TV Stick (£39.99/$49.99).
 Simply plug it into the USB port on your dad’s telly and he’ll have a wealth of shows and films at his fingertips.

 As long as its not a cheeky ploy to get him to lose weight, an activity tracker is a cool present for your dad this Father’s Day.
 There are so many on the market, so maybe a peek at our list of the best activity trackers and best fitness tracker deals is in order.